K-Sato1995/MyApi/README.md

 $ rake db:seed
 ```

-# Get topics
+# Get posts
 Now you can use [Postman](https://www.getpostman.com/) to test if the api is working properly.
-Make a `get` request to `http://localhost:3000/api/v1/topics` and you will get the json formatted data like the code below.
+Make a `get` request to `http://localhost:3000/api/v1/posts` and you will get the json formatted data like the code below.

 ```json
 {